ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Once the Connection is established, its interface maps actions and events to the details of the chosen Protocol Stack.
 For example, the same Connection object may ultimately interface to a single instance of one transport protocol (e.g., a TCP connection, a TLS session over TCP, a UDP flow with fully-specified Local and Remote Endpoints, a DTLS session, a SCTP stream, a QUIC stream, or an HTTP/2 stream).

-The implementation should ensure that the copy of the Selection and Connection Properties held by a Connection or Listener is immutable.
-This may involve performing a deep-copy, copying the object with all the objects it references (e.g., when needed to prevent an application modifying properties on the original Preconnection object).
+The implementation should ensure that the copy of all Properties held by a Connection or Listener is independent of other connections.
+This may involve performing a deep-copy, copying the object with all the objects it references.
+The Selection Properties and Endpoint information are immutable (i.e, an application is not able to later modify Selection Properties on the original Preconnection object).
 Listener objects are created with a Preconnection, at which point their configuration should be considered immutable by the implementation.
 The process of listening is described in {{listen}}.

 # Implementing Pre-Establishment